InquisitorJax/Training/Projects/Project0.md

  https://github.com/pragmaproducts/pragma-screengen/blob/master/src/resources/staff-template.js

  Make changes to this file so that the design found in developer notes is implemented.
+ All the rest has been done for you.
+When you click on the list, that item will be the selcted object and it's details displayed.

+ The data is defined in the staff-data, also in the resources folder.
+You will notice that the "unknown" record has more fields defined and thus should show more details that the others.

  ## Viewing your changes
  There are two terminal commands you need to know to build the project and spawn a server to view those changes.